nangelovv/Arsenic/README.md

-In v1.0.0 the following components are be finished and functional with no major bugs present:
+Roadmap and v2.0.0 goals

-1) Home (combines Recommended and Following tabs) - Recommended is the default tab when logging in for the first time.
+1) Home - no features are planned for this component in the next release.

-2) Discover - here users are be able to search for users to follow and maybe at a later date for particular words in post captions.
+2) Discover - finish the filtering chips and add the filtering of hashtags and captions.

-3) My Profile - here users are be able to edit their profiles, create and edit posts.
+3) My Profile - rewrite the code for the profile component by improving the abstraction, simplifying the code and optimizing the weak parts of the component.

-4) Messages - here users are be able to exchange messages with other users.
+4) Messages - finish the info button in the chats and finish the user search when creating a new chat.

-5) Settings - users are currently able to edit some basic theming setttings.
+5) Settings - add the private setting (making profiles private).

 6) Login / Register - add forgotten details button for forgotten password or username.